 This might sound obvious but with relevant experience comes the attention of people in the industry.
 Start from the bottom and don’t be ashamed of doing so.
 It doesn’t matter if you are fifteen or fifty you need to know how to walk before you can run.
 The most direct way to get representation is to gain experience as an actor.

 I was lucky in the fact that I started acting when I was very young.
 I had professional credits as soon as I was looking for representation and it definitely helped.
 That meant by the age of thirteen I was being paid to do what I loved – acting.
 From then on I trained at multiple professional institutions and then got an agent after that.

 For those of you who are frustrated because you have decided you want to become an actor in the past year and haven’t been able to get an agent, you will have to grind it out.
 It is extremely difficult to get noticed in this industry and you will need to persevere in order to succeed.

 Selling yourself to Agents and Agencies

-A lot of people in the arts hate the business world.
-They see it as a dirty business and having to sell something as crass.
+A lot of people in the arts hate the business side of their craft.
+They see it as a dirty business and having to sell themselves as crass.
 I would argue that in showbusiness you need to sell, sell and sell some more.
-The only difference is that you aren’t selling insurance or a car but you are selling yourself.
+The only difference is that you aren’t selling insurance or a car but you are selling yourself!

 I would start writing, calling and emailing all the agents that you know and start trying to sell yourself.
 Send out as much as you can.
 Invite agents to shows you are performing in, ask for an interview and then follow up.